Pectineus muscle

 The pectineus muscle (/pɛkˈtɪniəs/, from the Latin word pecten, meaning comb) is a flat, quadrangular muscle, situated at the anterior (front) part of the upper and medial (inner) aspect of the thigh.
 The pectineus muscle is the most anterior adductor of the hip.
-The muscle does adduct and internally rotate the thigh but its primary function is hip flexion.
+The muscle's primary action is hip flexion; it also produces adduction and external rotation of the hip.

-It can be classified in the medial compartment of thigh (when the function is emphasized) or the anterior compartment of thigh (when the nerve is emphasized).
+It can be classified in the medial compartment of thigh (when the function is emphasized) or the anterior compartment of thigh (when the nerve supply is emphasized).

 Structure

 The pectineus muscle arises from the pectineal line of the pubis and to a slight extent from the surface of bone in front of it, between the iliopectineal eminence and pubic tubercle, and from the fascia covering the anterior surface of the muscle; the fibers pass downward, backward, and lateral, to be inserted into the pectineal line of the femur which leads from the lesser trochanter to the linea aspera.